What Is XXXX Beer? Australia's Pride And Joy Explained

 The company currently makes seven beer varieties: XXXX Gold with an alcohol content of 3.5%, XXXX Bitter with an alcohol content of 4.4%, XXXX Dry with an alcohol content of 4.2%, Summer Bright Lager with an alcohol content of 4%, Summer Bright Lime with an alcohol content of 4%, Summer Bright Mango with an alcohol content of 4%, and XXXX Zero, a non-alcoholic beer.

 The brand describes one of its core beers, XXXX Gold, as having "a balanced, smooth flavour and body, complemented by mild bitterness and a trace of sweetness."
 The Summer Bright Lager, according to the company, has a refreshing taste and a smooth hop character.
 The non-alcoholic beer has a crisp finish and slight aroma.
-Next time you take a trip Down Under, XXXX Beer is worth a try.
+Next time you take a trip Down Under, XXXX beer is worth a try for its history and exclusivity alone.

 Recommended